a-kramer/RPN-derivative/sh/README.md

 This is to allow dynamic loading (dlopen/dlsym) and probing for system size.

+Note that the functions created by the script are not minimal, they declare lots of unused variables.
+The script declares all variables that could be used by the function (generally).
+The removal is left to the compiler.

 ## Input Files

 This script assumes the presence of text files that describe a dynamic